linslin/laravel-coffee-cache/readme.md

 # ☕ laravel-coffee-cache
-File based lever out cache for laravel.
+File based lever out cache for laravel views.
 This cache hook in before composer autoload and Laravel boostrapping.
 It will push your application into light speed.
 By default, all GET-Requests will be cached.

 It's a coffee cache.
 You can drink more coffee instead of spending time to optimize your application or server environment.
 Mokka Mokka!